-2.2.2.1 Inform & Encourage Nominated Candidates
+2.3.2.1 Inform & Encourage Nominated Candidates

 Promptly after tallying the nominations, the Selection Committee shall notify the existing eldership as to the names of the men who received sufficient nominations from the congregation to be considered for serving as a shepherd.
 The Selection Committee shall then notify, preferably in person, each man who received a sufficient number of nominations as to the congregation's desire to have them considered for serving as a shepherd.
-The Selection Committee shall encourage each man as follows:
+The Selection Committee and the existing elders shall coordinate to engage and encourage each man that has been nominated by the congregation.
+If possible, the elders shall meet with the nominated men to pray over them and to encourage them in whatever ways possible including the following:

 - 1. Encourage the candidate by noting the number of faithful Christian brothers and sisters that have identified the candidate as demonstrating the qualities and characteristics of a Biblical shepherd, - 2.
 Encourage the candidate to pray for God's guidance as to whether to leave their name in the process and for God to work through the process to determine His will as to each man's potential service at the present time, - 3.
 Discuss any concerns that the potential candidate might have with the balloting phase including conveying historic trends that show men with higher nomination support have successfully met balloting criteria, - 4.
-Discuss any other concerns that the potential candidate might have and encourage the candidate to meet with the elders if desired, and - 5.
+Discuss any other concerns that the potential candidate might have, and - 5.
 Discuss his willingness and ability to serve as an elder if chosen by the church and ask his permission to have his name on the ballot forms that will be distributed to the congregation.